nnirror/wax/README.md

 Generates a rectangle wave between -1 and 1, oscillating at `frequency (hz)` and with configurable `pulsewidth`.

 ## reverb
-Applies a reverb effect to `signal in`.
+Applies a reverb effect to `input`.
 - `feedback` controls feedback of the delay lines.
 - `size` functions as a coefficient, multiplying all delay line times and expects a range of floats 0 - 1.
 - `wet` controls dry/wet balance and expects a range of floats 0 - 1.

 ## round
-Rounds `signal in` to the nearest integer.
+Rounds `input` to the nearest integer.

 ## rotator
 Rotates the 4 input signals rightwards every time `trigger` goes above 0.5.
-In other words, `signal in 1` will cyclically move from its initial output position at `signal out 1`, to `signal out 2`, then `signal out 3`, and finally `signal out 4` before wrapping back to `signal out 1` again.
+In other words, `input 1` will cyclically move from its initial output position at `output 1`, to `output 2`, then `output 3`, and finally `output 4` before wrapping back to `output 1` again.

 ## sah
-Applies a sample-and-hold effect to `signal in`, holding its value every time `trigger` goes above 0.5.
+Applies a sample-and-hold effect to `input`, holding its value every time `trigger` goes above 0.5.

 ## saw
 Generates a sawtooth wave between -1 and 1, oscillating at `frequency (hz)`.